rotto32/cascadiajs_notes/README.md

 What is machine learning? - Giving the ability to computer to find patterns in data without being explicitly programmed.

 You create models functions which are created with algorithms.
-You don't have to understand the math behind the algorithms, but knowing what they;re good for is useful.
+You don't have to understand the math behind the algorithms, but knowing what they're good for is useful.

 Looking at two types of machine leanring - supervised and unsupervised